915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 for a more complete account of other common surprises.

-As that says near the end, âthere are no easy answers.â Still, donât be unduly wary of floating\-point!
+As that says near the end, “there are no easy answers.”
+Still, don’t be unduly wary of floating\-point!
 The errors in Python float operations are inherited from the floating\-point hardware, and on most machines are on the order of no more than 1 part in 2\*\*53 per operation.
-Thatâs more than adequate for most tasks, but you do need to keep in mind that itâs not decimal arithmetic and that every float operation can suffer a new rounding error.
+That’s more than adequate for most tasks, but you do need to keep in mind that it’s not decimal arithmetic and that every float operation can suffer a new rounding error.

-While pathological cases do exist, for most casual use of floating\-point arithmetic youâll see the result you expect in the end if you simply round the display of your final results to the number of decimal digits you expect.
+While pathological cases do exist, for most casual use of floating\-point arithmetic you’ll see the result you expect in the end if you simply round the display of your final results to the number of decimal digits you expect.
-[`str()`](../library/stdtypes.html#str "str") usually suffices, and for finer control see the [`str.format()`](../library/stdtypes.html#str.format "str.format") methodâs format specifiers in [Format String Syntax](../library/string.html#formatstrings).
+[`str()`](../library/stdtypes.html#str "str") usually suffices, and for finer control see the [`str.format()`](../library/stdtypes.html#str.format "str.format") method’s format specifiers in [Format String Syntax](../library/string.html#formatstrings).

 For use cases which require exact decimal representation, try using the